 For more information: Anna Hofmann – (202) 461-2453

-Today, Environment America announced a Connecticut student activist as a leading voice for clean energy.
-Trinna Larsen is profiled in a national project, Voices for 100% Renewable Energy, featuring photos, testimonials, and videos from a wide array of individuals from across America – from academics, to mayors and other public officials, to community leaders, to business and non-profit leaders – embracing a massive transition to clean energy.
+Today, Environment Maryland announced three Maryland residents as leading voices for clean energy.
+The Marylanders are profiled in a national project, Voices for 100% Renewable Energy, featuring photos, testimonials, and videos from a wide array of individuals from across America – from academics, to mayors and other public officials, to community leaders, to business and non-profit leaders – embracing a massive transition to clean energy.

-“We’re inspired by people like Trinna who know we can, and must, shift to 100 percent renewable energy,” said Rob Sargent, Energy Program Director with Environment America.
-“We’re thrilled to share her story through this project.
+“We’re inspired by people like Dr. Makhijani, Representative Robinson, and Joe Uehlein, who know we can, and must, shift to 100 percent renewable energy,” said Rob Sargent, Energy Program Director with Environment America.
+“We’re thrilled to share some of their stories through this project.
 Our hope is that it will motivate the many folks who know we need a swift, steady and complete transition from dirty to clean energy to lean into the effort.”

 The people featured in the project cited a range of environmental, economic, equity, social, and health benefits from the transition to 100 percent renewable energy.
 Most focused on the urgent need to eliminate climate-altering carbon pollution.
 Others simply believe that it’s common sense and good economics to save energy and to harness unlimited, pollution-free energy sources.